-Your move-out will only be processed after you have physically moved out of residence and your withdrawal has been submitted.
+Your move-out will only be processed after you have physically moved out of residence and your withdrawal form has been submitted.
 Upon move out you must hand in your residence card to the Front Desk.
 Your room will be inspected for cleanliness and damages.
-After your room inspection and withdrawal are completed, any refund (i.e., dining plan) will be processed.
-Should you be eligible for a refund, the Registrar's Office will contact you to confirm if you would like to receive the refund via the original method of payment or if you would prefer to have the refund credited to your student account.
+After your room inspection and withdrawal are completed, any refund (i.e., dining plan or residence room fees) will be processed.
+Early withdrawals will be prorated.
+If a residence refund is applicable, you will receive a refund on your MyHumber or WebAdvisor account within 6-8 weeks of your official move out date.
 Please refer to your copy of the Residence and Dining Agreement for more details about refund eligibility.